m5stack/aws-iot-kit-tutorials/workshop/content/Intro to Alexa For IoT/Building and Testing AFI/_index.en.md

 +++

 ## Chapter introduction
-In this chapter we will build the ported ESP VA-SDK firmware, flash it on to the device, provision the Wi-Fi and authorize the device to your Alexa Account, and test some of the smart home capabilities using Alexa voice commands available in this beta version of AFI.
+In this chapter we will build the ported ESP VA-SDK firmware, flash it on to the device, provision the Wi-Fi and authorize the device to your Alexa Account, then test some of the smart home capabilities using Alexa voice commands available in this beta version of AFI.

 ## Flash the Firmware
 Use the PlatformIO CLI to compile your firmware, upload the firmware, and monitor the serial output of your device.
 It will take some time to build and flash the app, but after that's done you should see the stream of device logs in your terminal.
 If you receive an error for the port not being auto-detected, follow the [Identifying the serial port on host machine](../getting-started/prerequisites/windows.html#identifying-the-device-communication-port) instructions and try the command again.
 You can close the monitor session with the **Ctrl** + **C** keystroke combination: